AndreWohnsland/CocktailBerry/docs/hardware.md

 # Hardware

 You can also run the interface on any non RPi hardware, but you won't be able to control the pins without a device supporting this.
 To build a functional machine, I provided a list of my used hardware.
+This is merely a suggestion.
+How exactly you will build your CocktailBerry is completely up to you.

-## Used Hardware in Showcase Machine
+## Showcase Machine

 The following component were used within the showcase for the Machine: